mkubaczyk/helmsman/docs/cmd_reference.md

   `--check-for-chart-updates`
         compares the chart versions in the state file to the latest versions in the chart repositories and shows available updates

+  `--verify`
+        verify if charts are signed and valid before using them

   `--v`    show the version.